Standby power

-Standby power or ‘phantom load’ as it’s sometimes called, refers to electricity that is consumed by appliances left on standby mode.
-It essentially means you’re paying for electricity that you’re not even using.
-So how much does it cost your household?
+Standby power or ‘phantom load’ as it’s sometimes called, refers to electricity that is consumed by appliances that are not in use.
+Standby power essentially means your appliances are ready to be used at any point, however this means paying for electricity that you’re not using.

 How much does standby power cost?